PC Music Volume 1

 PC Music Volume 1 is the first compilation album by British record label PC Music, released on 2 May 2015 as a paid download.
 The album consists of remastered versions of the label's earlier work.

+The compilation was met with polarising, yet mostly positive reviews from critics upon its release.
+Some reviewers praised its innovative sound while others found the overall concept of the label to be wearing thin and the music to be shallow.

 Background and composition

 Because the label releases most of its work for free, "Every Night" by Hannah Diamond had been the only song available for purchase.
 PC Music Volume 1 includes one new track—"USA" by GFOTY, which had previously appeared on her Secret Mix.

 The label's musical acts function more as avatars than as themselves.
 The songs carry themes of escaping physical life, with an artificial quality that intensifies feelings of longing.
 PC Music often uses the motif of eternity, and several of the songs use together/forever rhymes.
 The album's digital take on dance-pop music favours retrofuturistic Eurodance and high-pitched, cutesy female vocals.
 Its often minimalist production produces frenetic, distorted mixes.